Muhammad-Shahrukh-Azeem/Solana-AMM-Dex/docs/KEDOLOG_BACKEND_CONFIRMED.md

    - Address: `7ZRkzDLJQkhYvoyKKJXHjk1qy1ArKtX8iqbNF7F4sETv`
    - Should have `protocolTokenPerUsd = 10000000`

-2. ✅ **Does the user have KEDOLOG?**
+2. ✅ **Does the user have KEDOL?**
-   - Check user's KEDOLOG token account balance
+   - Check user's KEDOL token account balance
    - Calculate if they have enough for the fee

 3. ✅ **Are all accounts provided?**
-   - Check that all 5 KEDOLOG-specific accounts are in the instruction
+   - Check that all 5 KEDOL-specific accounts are in the instruction

 4. ✅ **Is the correct instruction being called?**
    - Should be `swap_base_input_with_protocol_token`
    - NOT `swap_base_input`

 5. ✅ **Are the token accounts initialized?**
-   - User's KEDOLOG account must exist
+   - User's KEDOL account must exist
-   - Treasury's KEDOLOG account must exist
+   - Treasury's KEDOL account must exist

 ---